bangadang/stackIT/FS25/Dataengineering.md

  - different data sources with heterogeneity
  - imense data volume
  - the integration is complex, because of data cleaning and creating a schema and instance integration
+ - There are two types of ETL
+	 - **batch processing**: data is processed in batches o defines size or time values and requires space for buffering
+	 -

  ### extract
  -  data is collected from one or several sources and held in temporary storage
  - validation test are run on the data to ensure it conforms with its destinations requirements
  - its a task done regularly in order to supply updated data to da data warehouse
- - the data extracted is differentiable through a time setting and defined type of e
+ - the data extracted is differentiable through a time setting and defined type of extracted data
 ### transform
 - the data is then processed.
 So its structures and values conform with its intended use case
 ### load